tarek20501/student-week-planner/README.md

 I have not found an app that is simple and quick-to-use to plan when I am doing what.

 ## User Stories (bold is what is implemented for phase 1)
-- **As a student, I want to add my busy time to my weekly planner by drawing red boxes.**(*)
+- **As a student, I want to add my busy time to my weekly planner by drawing red boxes.** (*)
-- **As a student, I want to add my to-do tasks to my weekly planner by drawing yellow boxes.**(*)
+- **As a student, I want to add my to-do tasks to my weekly planner by drawing yellow boxes.** (*)
 - **As a student, I want to label the boxes with few words after drawing them and modify the labels later.**
 - As a student, I want to see the areas where I did not draw any box in green to visualize my free time.
 - **As a student, I want to delete the any box by selecting the box and pressing delete.**
 - **As a student, I want to modify any box by changing the size of the box or dragging it across the week.**

-(*) There stories are counted as one for phase 1 since colors have not implemented yet.
+(*) I counted these stories as one for phase 1 since colors have not implemented yet.
 So what is implemented is users can add time blocks to their weekly planner.

 ## UML Diagram:
 <img src="https://yuml.me/tarek20501/StudentWeekPlanner.jpg"></img>